jconorgrogan/New-Computationally-efficient-way-to-calculate-e/README.md

 ## Complementary Expressions Method for Approximating e #1
+Found two interesting ways to compute e that i havent seen in literature before

 The complementary expressions method leverages two complementary limits that converge to e and 1/e respectively.